hscale/ShortLinks/README.md

-A small web app to create short lilnks (similar to bit.ly).
+A small web app to create short links (similar to bit.ly).